 In the early 1900’s, more than 10 trains a day left the station traveling between San Francisco and Eureka.
 With the advent of highways and automobiles and the impacts of the Great Depression, rail use diminished and for many decades Railroad Square languished as a less than desirable area.

-But over the years there has been a renaissance in Railroad Square, with new shops and restaurants opening and special events like The Great West End & Railroad Square Handcar Regatta & Exposition of Mechanical & Artistic Wonders, that have brought new and exciting energy to this charming historic district.
+But over the years there has been a renaissance in Railroad Square, with new shops and restaurants opening and special events like The Great West End & Railroad Square Handcar Regatta & Exposition of Mechanical & Artistic Wonders that have brought new and exciting energy to this charming historic district.
 As well as the Railroad Square Music Festival, a free district-wide celebration of music and community that has entertained thousands for the last 5 years.

 It took the efforts of determined volunteer business and property owners and the help of the City of Santa Rosa to maintain the architectural integrity of Railroad Square and to maintain the sense of place that Santa Rosa residents and visitors find so appealing.
 The Northwestern Pacific Railroad Train Depot was beautifully restored by the City and is now the Santa Rosa Convention and Visitors Bureau and the California Welcome Center.
 Even movie directors found Railroad Square compelling and several films, including Alfred Hitchcock’s Shadow of a Doubt and most recently Cheaper by the Dozen with Steve Martin, were filmed around the Depot.